 far and wide.
 They may never see the obituary in a local paper and may not be

-Christmas card lists, phone books, and internet contacts to send announcements
+from Christmas card lists, phone books, and internet contacts to send

-that may also inform those interested in a memorial donation, to causes that the
+announcements that may also inform those interested in a memorial donation, to

 information, getting everything together quickly is important.
 Budget and final

 disposition method are decisions that need to be made expeditiously, but they

 should not be rushed and poorly thought out.